IgrikXD/Easy-SDR/Useful info/How to order from JLCPCB.md

 "Gerber Viewer" analysis result.
 Do not worry about the warning.
 Gerber_drill.GTP and Gerber_drill.GBP files are not needed to work with the JLCPCB platform, they will simply be ignored.
 The minimal trace spacing warning is also ignored, because our circuit board has successfully passed a preliminary check for DRC errors.
 ![Check result](../Resources/JLCPCB%20order/JLCPCB-7-Check-result.png)

 After checking all the parameters, we press the "SAVE TO CART" button to save the current order.
 At this stage, you can add several more PCBs to the order.
 To do this, click the "+ Add new item" button, after which you will be taken to the page for adding the Gerber file, the actions for adding a new PCB are similar to those described earlier.
-If you added all the necessary PCB's, proceed to the next step - processing and payment of the order.
+If you added all the necessary PCBs, proceed to the next step - processing and payment of the order.
 To do this, click the "Checkout securely" button.
 ![Cart](../Resources/JLCPCB%20order/JLCPCB-8-Cart.png)

 At this step, add your mailing address, choose the most convenient method of delivery (at the time of 2018, if you make the first order on the JLCPCB platform the delivery is free of charge) and the preferred method of payment.
 After adding all the necessary data, click the "Pay" button.